TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 We have seen ({prf:ref}`Prop:BasisDim:PivotColsBasis`) that the dimension of the column space is equal to the number of pivots.
 Say, this number is given by $p$.

-Likewise, the dimension of the null space is equal to the number of free variables in the solution of
+Likewise, the dimension of the null space is equal to the number of free variables in the solution to

 $$
 A\vect{x} = \vect{0},